 Stochastic simulation of multiple realizations trigger the construction of average maps and empirical uncertainty (SD) maps if output for the respective maps are requested.
 These maps are only made if <number-of-realizations> is more than one.
-These maps are updated for every finished realization.
-The average and uncertainty maps get the trailing texts mean and SD in their file names.
+These maps are updated and written to file for every finished realization.
+The average and uncertainty maps get the trailing texts \mean and \SD in their file names.
 File names could look like: